-Below, an asterisk () means the item is subject to the calendar year medical deductible of \$500 per person (PPO)/\$800 per person (Non-PPO).
+Below, an asterisk (\) means the item is subject to the calendar year medical deductible of \$600 per person (PPO)/\$900 per person (Non-PPO).
 And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a Non-PPO physician or other health care professional.

-Value Plan Benefits You pay Page(s) Medical services provided by physicians Diagnostic and treatment services provided in the office PPO: \$30 copayment per office visit for primary care physicians; 20% of the Plan's allowance per office visit for specialists; 20% of the Plan's allowance for diagnostic X-rays, laboratory services and other professional services 25-39 Non-PPO: 40% of the Plan's allowance per office visit; 40% of the Plan's allowance for diagnostic X-rays, laboratory services and other professional services Services provided by a hospital Inpatient PPO: 20% of the Plan's allowance for covered hospital services Non-PPO: 40% of the Plan's allowance for covered charges and any difference between our allowance and the billed amount 50-52 Outpatient (Non-Surgical) PPO: 20% of the Plan's allowance Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount 32, 53-54 Emergency benefits Accidental injury/Medical emergency Regular benefits 56-58 Mental health and substance abuse treatment Note: This benefit has a separate calendar year deductible.
-Your cost-sharing responsibilities are no greater than for other illnesses or conditions 60-62
+Value Plan Benefits You pay Page(s) Medical services provided by physicians Diagnostic and treatment services provided PPO: in the office Primary care physician: \$30 copayment per office visit Specialty physician: \$50 copayment per office visit • Diagnostic X-rays, laboratory services and other professional services: 20% of the Plan's allowance Non-PPO: 27-28 Primary care physician and Specialty physician: 40% of the Plan's allowance and any difference between our allowance and the billed amount Diagnostic X-rays, laboratory services and other professional services: 40% of the Plan's allowance and any difference between our allowance and the billed amount Services provided by a hospital Inpatient PPO: 20% of the Plan's allowance for covered hospital services Non-PPO: 40% of the Plan's allowance for covered charges and any difference between our allowance and the billed amount 53-55 Outpatient (Non-Surgical) PPO: 20% of the Plan's allowance Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount 34, 56 Outpatient (Surgical) PPO: \$300 copayment per occurrence Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount 55 Emergency benefits Accidental injury/Medical emergency PPO: • Emergency room: 20% of the Plan's allowance • Urgent care center: 20% of the Plan's allowance and any difference between our allowance and the billed amount Non-PPO: 58-60 Emergency room: 20% of the Plan's allowance and any difference between our allowance and the billed amount • Urgent care center: : 40% of the Plan's allowance and any difference between our allowance and the billed amount Mental health and substance abuse treatment Your cost-sharing responsibilities are no greater than for other illnesses or conditions